turbot/steampipe-plugin-env0/docs/tables/env0_project.md

 # Table: env0_project

-This table returns information about the env0 Organization.
+This table returns information about the env0 Project.

 ## Examples